-If you're looking to shave some points off your body fat percentage, circuit training workouts are about to become your new best friend.
+If you're looking to shave some points off your body-fat percentage, circuit training workouts are about to become your new best friend.
 These whole-body workouts combine strength and cardiovascular training into one killer muscle-building, fat-burning session.

 The secret is in cutting out rest.
 While most strength training workouts advise (and wisely so) rest between sets, circuit training workouts are built to cut out downtime.
 Targeting different muscles, one after the other, enables you to rest the muscle you just worked without resting the whole body.

 Circuit training is also incredibly efficient.
-You'll be amazed at how quickly you can get an effective full body workout while working through these circuits.
+You'll be amazed at how quickly you can get an effective full-body workout while working through these circuits.
 Of course, achieving that efficiency means you're cramming a lot of hard work into a short amount of time.

 There are three major types of circuit training workouts.
-The first two are similar, and in some cases interchangeable, but have some small differing advantages.
+The first two are similar, and in some cases interchangeable, but have some small, differing advantages.
 Read below to find out more and see which is most appropriate to your goals.
-We've also included a sample bodyweight training circuit for each.
+We've also included a sample body-weight training circuit for each.
 These are fairly advanced, hardcore workouts.
 If you can't do an exercise included with good form, simply substitute in something accessible to you that works the same muscles.

-Before the first two (MRT and HIIT), be sure to warm up with light exercises and mobility drills to gently increase your heart rate and keep the joints safe.
-As Finisher circuits are designed for the end of a workout, you won't need to warm up first.
+Before the first two (MRT and HIIT), be sure to warm up with light exercises and mobility drills to increase your heart rate gently and keep the joints safe.
+As finisher circuits are designed for the end of a workout, you won't need to warm up first.